 - Meeka Fine Jewelry: an exclusive collection of earrings, rings, bracelets, necklace, and brooches custom-made by the owner and several other artisans from across the country

 If you have more time, end your day in Camp Hill with an indulgent spa treatment.
-Relax in the Dead Sea salt room or the infrared sauna at Hygea Wellness; let your cares melt away with flotation therapy at Dissolve Float Spa; or pamper yourself with a luxurious and restorative skincare treatment at Beyond Beauty Skin Therapy.
+Let your cares melt away with flotation therapy at Dissolve Float Spa or pamper yourself with a luxurious and restorative skincare treatment at Beyond Beauty Skin Therapy.
 After your skin is glowing head to Carmina Christina, a makeup boutique selling beauty and skincare products, including the owner’s own line of cosmetics.
 (TIP: Be sure to call first and make an appointment.)

 Carlisle and Beyond